reactjs/react.dev/beta/src/content/reference/react-dom/findDOMNode.md

 ### Reading component's own DOM node from a ref {/*reading-components-own-dom-node-from-a-ref*/}

 Code using `findDOMNode` is fragile because the connection between the JSX node and the code manipulating the corresponding DOM node is not explicit.
-For example, try wrapping `<input />` from this example into a `<div>`:
+For example, try wrapping this `<input />` into a `<div>`:

 <Sandpack>